hedi0/Smart_DustBin/README.md

 The primary function involves sensor interaction to control the lid and monitor fill levels.

 1.  **Proximity Detection:**
-    When an object (e.g., a hand or trash) is detected within a certain range of the proximity sensor (e.g., ultrasonic or IR),
+    When an object (e.g., a hand or trash) is detected within a certain range of the proximity sensor (e.g., ultrasonic or IR), the lid servo motor will activate to open the dustbin.

+    ```cpp